Frikadellen

 If you’re talking to a German about how to make Frikadellen, you’ll probably hear him or her talk about Maggi.

-Maggi is to Germany what HP Sauce is to Ireland, or barbecue sauce is to the American south.
-It's a staple that's used in a variety of recipes and is deeply intertwined with food culture.
+Maggi is to Germany what HP Sauce is to Ireland, or barbecue sauce is to the American South.
+It’s a staple used in various recipes and is deeply intertwined with food culture.

 While you can certainly find Maggi in the US, it’s not a staple.
 In my opinion, it’s not necessary to make great-tasting Frikadellen.
 But I wanted to mention it in case you have a bottle of Maggi in your home and always wondered what to do with it. 😉